jeremeybingham/housecanary/README.md

 ### https://housecanary.mansard.net/time2

 Identical to `time1`, but with different limits.
-Requests are limited to 20 per 2 minutes globally, and 10 2 minutes per IP.
+Requests are limited to 20 per 2 minutes globally, and 10 per 2 minutes per IP.

 ### https://housecanary.mansard.net/time2_status
 Identical to `time1_status`